corbanvilla/3-3LEDCube/README.md

 - Tweezers / Pliers (Optional but recommended)

 ##Step 1
 The first step is to make a mold with any old cardboard you have laying around.
-This will help you layout your leds and keep them aligned as they should be.
-Just get a pencil, and poke 9 holes in your cardboard as big as your led.
-They should be a bit less than the length of the smallest leg (of your led) apart.
+This will help you layout your LEDs and keep them aligned as they should be.
+Just get a pencil, and poke 9 holes in your cardboard as big as the top of your LED.
+They should be a bit less than the length of the smallest leg (of your led) apart in a 3x3 array.
 Like so:

 ![img1](/images/img1.png "")